metauni/metauni.github.io/index.md

 ## Events

-Talk events consist of a talk followed by questions and [challenges](http://metauni.org/posts/challenges/challenges).
+Talk events in the Rising Sea metauni node consist of a talk followed by questions and [challenges](http://metauni.org/posts/challenges/challenges).
 For announcements follow us on Twitter.
 The next event:

 * **Friday 19/2/2021 10am-11am Melbourne (3-4pm Thursday in LA)**: Talk by [Adam Dorr](http://www.adamdorr.com/about/) on [disruption in energy policy](https://www.rethinkx.com/energy) {`#3A`, `#3B`}.
 The venue is the Solar Peak in the [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea) ([Discord](https://discord.gg/9yBaAxPSK8)).
 Follow the arrows on the ground when you arrive.
 See Instructions below for how to join or [watch this](https://youtu.be/66MzfGqJFcA).
 Schedule: